The Life Story of John Lee, or The Man They Could Not Hang (1921 film)

-The Life Story of John Lee, or the Man They Could Not Hang is a 1921 Australian silent film based on the true life story of John Babbacombe Lee.
+The Life Story of John Lee, or the Man They Could Not Hang is a 1921 Australian silent film based on the true life story of John "Babbacombe Lee.
 It is a remake of a 1912 film with some extra scenes of Lee's childhood.

 Unlike many silent Australian films, a copy of the movie exists.

+In 1927 novelist Arthur Wright declared in a piece on the Australian industry that "a picture which perhaps cost the least of all, had no Australian interest, is reputed to have proved the most profitable, and that is, be it recorded with sorrow, The Man They Could not Hang."

 Plot

 John Lee grows up in England and is falsely accused of the murder of Emma Keye at Babbacombe.
 Characters include his parents; Miss Key's employer, Ned Saw; Eliza Harris and Jane, servants of Miss Keye; Kate Farmer, Lee's sweetheart.

 He is sentenced to be executed but the executions fail three times.
 Eventually, Lee is set free and is reunited with his mother and sweetheart at home.